Dragonfly species in Monmouthshire: Red-eyed Damselfly

 Current distribution in the county: what we don’t know

 There is a 2018 record from the River Wye at Monmouth, and searches here and at other sites along the Wye will help in establishing the extent of its distribution on the river, and to assess the effect that ongoing severe agricultural pollution is having there.
 Although there are no records from the Usk it is possible that the species occurs there too.
-It was recorded in 2016 on the Cwmbran stretch of the Monmouthshire and Brecon canal and searches here and along other sections of the canal would be useful to confirm the extent of its population on that waterbody.
+It was recorded in 2016 on the Cwmbran stretch of the Monmouthshire and Brecon canal; searches here and along other sections of the canal would be useful to confirm the full extent of its population on that waterbody.

 Distribution elsewhere